CUH Logo

 • You will be given pain relieving medicines to take home on discharge which will be based on your individual needs.
 You should continue to take these regularly for the first two weeks or as directed.
 Regular pain relief may be necessary for four to six weeks.

 You should continue the recovery and rehabilitation process at home.
-Try and avoid doing any activity for too long but move little and often.
+Try to avoid doing any activity for too long but move little and often.
 The trunk (back and abdominal muscles) will strengthen gradually and every so often they will get tired and ache.
 Usually lying down for a short period will relieve this so rest when necessary.
 As your body adjusts to your new posture, you will become more comfortable.
 You have to learn to do normal everyday activities from your ‘new position’.

 Sometimes when you start to increase your activity levels, your body is inclined to resume the old position, as it is more familiar.
 For example, when writing or eating, your right shoulder may be used to dropping forward.
 It is important to try to maintain the corrected posture and slowly teach yourself to work in this position.